mozilla-services/takeonme/README.md

 ## Non-goals

-`takeonme` does **not** take on evaluating whether enumerated resources can be hijacked instead use a red team tool.

 `takeonme` does **not** run against multiple services or accounts or use multiple credentials instead invoke it multiple times with